~ A Mother’s Reflection ~

 Who could this be, choosing the no-nonsense door knock in lieu of the conventional doorbell?
 I answered.
 Before me stood a four-foot spirited child whose eyes were hidden under an baseball cap that sat tilted on the side of her long blonde hair.
 An official-sized basketball was tucked securely underarm, and she spoke with unwavering fearlessness.
 In less than a second, Jenny had my full attention.
 “You got anybody I can play with?†I sized up this sweet little minion and called my middle child Melissa to the door.
 If she could handle My Beloved Melissa, then she passes the test.
 Melissa ruled in those days.

 The next five years were filled with homemade forts, little red wagon rides, bat mitzvah, and baptisms.
-We made cookies, chased hamsters around the house, fed ducks on the nearby golf course, and I broke up countless annoying fights on who gets to lick the loaded cookie batter from the TWO mixer beaters between the FOUR kids.
+We made cookies, chased hamsters around the house, fed ducks on the nearby golf course, and I broke up countless annoying fights on who got to lick the loaded cookie batter from the TWO mixer beaters between the FOUR kids.
 Ahhh, the memories!

 Jenny came through our front door practically every day.
 No knock necessary.
 And when summoned home in the evenings, she would immediately call our house to talk to the kids until bedtime.
 They all played well together, but her bond with Jessica was special.
-They were inseparable – until we made another move.
+They were inseparable until we made another move.
 To another city.
 Five years later.

 We lost touch with Jenny for over 15 years until last summer when my son Jeffrey spotted her at a community festival where they all grew up.
 Our family all met up and reunited to catch up on life.
 There was so much to talk about, and we didn’t want to lose the momentum of the opportunity.